mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 ## Conclusion

-In this blog post I have covered the very basic setup details and a brief introduction to the command syntax and available execution modules.
-Salt is a swiss knife, very complex, with tons of features ready to help: there are about [20 more](https://docs.saltstack.com/en/latest/ref/index.html) types of modules to be covered.
-The most important will be explained and exemplified soon!
+We have been introduced to the very basic setup details and a brief introduction to the command syntax and available execution modules.
+Salt is a swiss knife, very complex, with tons of features ready to help; there are about [20 more](https://docs.saltstack.com/en/latest/ref/index.html) types of modules and they cannot be covered in a single post.
+Many features means also a lot of documentation to read.
+In the next episodes, I will explain and exemplify to ease the learning process for the network engineers!